massalabs/massa-docs/contributing.rst

 Giving Feedback
 ===============

-We appreciate feedback.
-Be it on things that you liked, but also on things that are not working, or could be improved!
+We greatly appreciate your feedback.
+We love to hear about things you like, as well as about things that are not working, or could be improved!
 The Massa discord is a great place for submitting feedback on Massa.

 Solve issues